brentvollebregt/nitratine.net/posts/how-to-send-an-email-with-python/post.md

 category: YouTube
 tags: [python, email]
 feature: email-example-3.png
 description: "This script sends an email using python.
-By logging into a gmail account with python you can send emails using this tutorial.
+By logging in to a Gmail account with python you can send emails using this tutorial.
 This tutorial shows you how to send basic emails and emails with files attached."

 [TOC]

 {% with video_id="YPiHBtddefI" %}{% include 'blog-post-embedYouTube.html' %}{% endwith %}

 ## Why Bother?
-These scripts are used to send emails from a gmail account (can be configured for other email servers).
+These scripts are used to send emails from a Gmail account (can be configured for other email servers).
 This will allow you to send emails when your script finishes executing, has come to an error or just needs to send some data to you.

 This data could be anything, statistics of a website, crash reports or even files!
 This is particularly helpful for scripts running in the cloud or other places that take longer than 5 seconds to get access to.
 Getting reports sent straight to your email is convenient and can be helpful for storage.
 Python 3 is used in this tutorial.

 ## Before You Start
-Before you start this, make sure you have your gmail username and password ready.
+Before you start this, make sure you have your Gmail username and password ready.
 The account you are going to use must not have 2-Step Verification enabled as we will no longer be able to log in.

-Next go to [https://myaccount.google.com/lesssecureapps](https://myaccount.google.com/lesssecureapps) and login if you need to.
-In this page you will want to flick the Allow less secure apps switch to on.
-This allows us to use less secure sign-in technology to login to the email server; note that this will make you account more vulnerable.
+Next, go to [https://myaccount.google.com/lesssecureapps](https://myaccount.google.com/lesssecureapps) and log in if you need to.
+On this page, you will want to flick the Allow less secure apps switch to on.
+This allows us to use less secure sign-in technology to login to the email server; note that this will make your account more vulnerable.

 ![Allow less secure apps switch](/posts/how-to-send-an-email-with-python/alsa1.png)

 > If you want/do have 2-Step Verification enabled, read up on how to [sign in using an app password](https://support.google.com/accounts/answer/185833).
 This allows you to generate a password specifically for this 'application' which allows this script to be compatible with a Google account using 2-Step Verification.

 ## Simple Email
-To start off, we will use the [smtplib module](https://docs.python.org/3/library/smtplib.html) which comes with python, so no need to install it using [pip]({{ url_for('blog_post', path='how-to-setup-pythons-pip') }}).
+To start, we will use the [smtplib module](https://docs.python.org/3/library/smtplib.html) which comes with python, so no need to install it using [pip]({{ url_for('blog_post', path='how-to-setup-pythons-pip') }}).

 ```python
 import smtplib